sortiz4/fore/README.md

 # Fore
-Fore is a completely free and open source image board client for Android.
+Fore is a completely free and open source image board client for Android with a simple feature set and a modern user interface.
+Users can browse and search boards, threads, and posts, and download and share images and videos.

 ## Compilation
 Those seeking to compile must have...